krakend/krakend-documentation/features/other.md

 - Avoid flooding your system with massive requests
 - Establish a quota of usage for your API
-- Create a simple QoS strategy for you API
+- Create a simple QoS strategy for your API

-This measures are complementary to the [Circuit Breaker](/docs/throttling/circuit-breaker).
+These measures are complementary to the [Circuit Breaker](/docs/throttling/circuit-breaker).

 Check out the [Rate limit](/docs/throttling/rate-limit) section for more info about this component.

 # Circuit breaker

 To keep KrakenD responsive and resilient, we added a **Circuit Breaker** middleware on several points of the processing pipe.
 Thanks to this component, when KrakenD demands more throughput than your actual API stack is able to deliver properly, the **Circuit Breaker** mechanism will detect the failures and prevent stressing your servers by not sending requests that are likely to fail.
-The **Circuit Breaker** is also useful for dealing with network and other communication problems, by preventing too many requests to fail due timeouts, etc.
+The **Circuit Breaker** is also useful for dealing with network and other communication problems, by preventing too many requests to fail due to timeouts, etc.

 The **Circuit Breaker** is a very simple **state machine** in the middle of the request and response that monitors all the failures of your backend and when they reach a configured threshold the circuit breaker will prevent sending more traffic to the suffering backend.

 The Circuit Breaker is a protection measure for your stack and avoids cascading failures.
 It is **always enabled** (and is transparent to you).